JO718808/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

 Python 3 installed.
-It is the recommended version.
+It will eventually take over Python 2 and many developers are creating libraries strictly for use with Python 3.

 ### Q2.
 Which Python Version Installed